• Skip to primary navigation

 Enable the Windows Recovery Partition and Verify Windows Recovery Environment

-Now we can re-enable the recovery partition by running the command reagentc /enable
+Now we can re-enable the recovery partition by running the command reagentc /enable.

-, the Winre.wim file will be extracted from its original location in C:\Windows\System32\Recovery to the new location.
+As a result of running reagentc /enable, the Winre.wim file will be extracted from its original location in C:\Windows\System32\Recovery to the new location.
 By doing this, you have successfully moved Windows recovery partition to a new location on the drive and re-enabled it.

 Check Disk Manager to make sure everything looks okay.